 The U.N. did not wait to intervene in Rwanda until the beginning of the genocide.
 Acting under Chapter VI of the U.N.
 Charter, the U.N.
 Department of Peacekeeping Operations had deployed 2,539 U.N.
 Assistance Mission in Rwanda (UNAMIR) troops to Rwanda by April 6, 1994.
-Dr. Kuperman claims they were too lightly armed to deter the Rwandan genocidists, who he says numbered 100,000, including the heavily armed Presidential Guard.
-He agrees with General Dallaire that UNAMIR needed heavier weapons, full deployment of its 2548 authorized troops plus an equal number of reinforcements, all of them well-trained and well- supplied, with a clear mandate giving
+From the beginning of his mission, UNAMIR Commander General Roméo Dallaire argued that UNAMIR needed heavier weapons, and a minimum of 4,500 troops, all of them well-trained and well- supplied, with a clear mandate giving them authority to forcefully stop killing.
+That could have been written into U.N.
+Security Council resolution 872 that created UNAMIR.
+But the U.S. and U.K. had opposed a robust mandate with the 4,500 troops recommended by General Dallaire because it would have been too expensive.

-37 Melson, Robert, Revolution and Genocide, University of Chicago Press, 1992, p.
-273.
+&lt;sup>27 Melson, Robert, Revolution and Genocide, University of Chicago Press, 1992, p.
+273. Melvern (cf. note 2), p.106.

-38 Kuperman (cf. note 13), p.24.